RedHatQE/carbon/docs/users/definitions/provision.rst

     *   - credential
         - The name of the credentials to use to boot node.
-This is the one defined in the credentials section of the scenario descriptor.
+This is the one defined in the credentials section of the carbon config file.
         - String
         - True